 Many people also sleep with the splint on to prevent any irritation in the night and help them sleep.
 The splint will help take pressure off the nerve.

 8. Elevate the legs

-People with pinched nerves in the back may find relief by elevating their legs to remove any pressure from the spine.
+People with pinched nerves in the back may find relief by elevating their legs to reduce pressure on nerves in the back.

 9. Ice and heat packs

 Alternating between heat and ice packs can help reduce swelling and inflammation in many cases.
 The combination of hot and cold increases the circulation of fresh blood to the area, which may help relieve pain.

 Hold an ice pack over the affected area for about 15 minutes at a time, three times a day, to help reduce inflammation.
 Heat pads can be applied for a longer period, up to 1 hour, three times a day.

 In the long term, adding low-impact exercise, such as walking, swimming, or cycling, to a daily regimen may help reduce symptoms and keep the body in shape.
 Losing extra weight can help reduce pressure on the nerves, and the added mobility from a regular workout may reduce inflammation.